hyphacoop/two.compost.digital/content/pieces/logging-off/001/index.md

 ---
 title: Logging Off
 author: Celine Nguyen
-description: A gentle choose-your-own-adventure story about mushroom foraging, the weight of Indigenous history, and sustaining online community.
+description: A gentle choose-your-own-adventure story about mushroom foraging, coming to terms with Indigenous displacement, and sustaining online community.
 What happens when the internet brings you closer to nature?
 layout: multipage
 order: celine
 # custom frontmatter